Shipping Soon

 Fidela Explore

-Our explore subscription gives you exclusive, first access, showcasing two of our newest filter coffees each month.
+Our explore subscription gives you exclusive, first access, showcasing two of our newest coffees each month.

 Fidela Classic Wholebean